baseboxorg/google-cloud-container-setup/README.md

-# Docker setup for multi-Wordpress on the Google Cloud and CDN locations setup
+# multi-Wordpress (Docker) on Google CloudCDN locations setup

-This setup will create lightning fast Wordpress installations on Google Cloud.
-This setup is not limited to only one solution.
+This setup will create lightning fast Wordpress installations on one single computing instance in Google Cloud.

+Learn more about Google's infra: https://peering.google.com/#/infrastructure

 ## Setup Google Cloud
 This setup will guide you through the setup of the Google Cloud.
 You can also use Google's REST API or `gcloud` to achieve the same end-goal.